OjasRamwala/Passenger_Prediction-Time_Series_Analysis/README.md

   (1) Rolling Statistics (Visual Sequence) - Plot the moving average or moving variance and see if it varies with time.

-  (2) ADCF(Augmented Disckey Fuller)Test -  Null hypothesis is that the TS is non-stationary.
+  (2) ADF(Augmented Disckey Fuller)Test -  Null hypothesis is that the TS is non-stationary.
 The test results comprise of a Test                                                   Statistic and some Critical Values.

  ARIMA MODEL :- Best model to work with time series data.